 The M.Sc. provides a number of bursaries each year.
 These will not provide complete support, but are intended to help to meet the cost of attending the course.
 Generally only a few bursaries are awarded each year.
 All applicants who are offered a place on the course after one of the three main admissions deadline are automatically considered for these bursaries.
 These applicants will be assessed by the Admissions Committee on the basis of academic merit.
 The University provides some information about fees and scholarships.

 A new government loan scheme for postgraduate students on Masters degrees in the UK was introduced at the beginning of the academic year 2016-17.
-These will have a value of up to £10,000 payable in three installments during the year.
+These have a value of approximately £10,000 payable in three installments during the year.
 More information can be found on the on the University UK master's loans page, on the Prospects website at funding postgraduate study or on the FindAMasters website at New UK Government Postgraduate Loans Scheme.

 Funding is also available from the Oxford Centre for Islamic Studies.
 The scholarships provide living expenses as well as College and University fees and are available to UK applicants who are Muslim and also to people who are nationals of certain developing countries in Asia and Africa.
 Applicants should state why the course of study is of relevance to the Muslim world and apply by application deadline 2.
 For more details see The Oxford Centre for Islamic Studies scholarships profile.